Hillsborough County Public School Athletic Protection

 ♦ What if my child is already covered by insurance through a family or employer group insurance policy?
 Do we still have to pay the Fee?

 YES.
-All students will be required to pay the Sports Insurance Fee regardless of whether or not you have other primary insurance.
+All students will be required to pay the Sports Activity Insurance Fee regardless of whether or not you have other primary insurance.
 The school cannot accurately monitor the insurance status of all students.
-Parents may become suddenly and un-expectedly uninsured leaving student athletes unprotected.
-In order to keep the cost of the Insurance Fee low, the school policy is secondary to all other insurance.
+Parents may become suddenly and un-expectedly uninsured leaving student athletes completely unprotected.
+In order to keep the cost of the Insurance Fee low, the school policy is secondary to all other insurance or payment service plans.
 Therefore, if you do have other insurance the school sports policy might be able to assist in payment of eligible bills not payable by your primary insurance plan, HMO or PPO.
 You must first file a claim with all other primary sources of coverage before processing a claim for benefits under the school sports insurance policy.
 If you do have other insurance or coverage through a HMO or PPO, the school policy may help pay some of your out-of-pocket costs for deductibles or co-pays due to a student’s sports injury.
 If an athlete is not covered by any other insurance plan, the school sports policy will pay up to the specified limits listed in the school sports insurance policy as summarized in this website.

 ♦ When does the Sports Accident Insurance go into effect and when does coverage end?